cloudamqp/terraform-provider-cloudamqp/website/docs/d/alarm.html.markdown

 # cloudamqp_alarm

-Use this data source to retrieve information about a pre-defined or created alarms.
-Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.
+Use this data source to retrieve information about pre-defined or created alarms.
+Depends on the identifier of the corresponding `cloudamqp_instance`resource or data source.
 Then either `alarm_id` or `type` to retrieve the alarm.

 ## Eample Usage